jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 3. Set Jerkar classpath in the following order :
 	* all jar and zip files found under _[WORKING DIR]/build/boot_
 	* the _[JERKAR_HOME]/org.jerkar.core.jar_ file
 4. Run the `org.jerkar.tool.Main` class passing the command line argument as is.
-It processes as follow :
+This class main method does the following :
      1. Parse the command line.
      2. Populate system properties from configuration files and command line.
      3. Pre-process build classes .
 In this stage, it parses build classes source file to detect if build classpath need to be augmented.